A fantastic Stay at the Frost and Fire Hotel on the Banks of Varmá River in South-Iceland

 The geothermal area above Hveragerði

 The geothermal water is boiling!
-So let's stay within the boundaries in this geothermal area.
+So let's stay within the boundaries of this geothermal area.

 As you can see in my photo below, there is a hot spring in between the trees, making it look like the forest is on fire.